kpldvnpne/top_bargain_built/README.md

   <li>Required response: A JSON object that looks like following
     <pre>
       {
+        searchResults: {
           recommendedPrice: 1000,               //tl;dr It should contain a recommended price, returned by the system as well as
           list: [                               //a list containing relevant search results {
               image: new Blob(),
               productName: "Table",
               location: "Baneshwor",
               price: 1500
             },
             {
               image: new Blob(),
               productName: "Table",
               location: "Baneshwor",
               price: 1500
             },
           ]
+        },
       };
     </pre>
   </li>